Sankey Viaduct

 The Sankey Viaduct (locally known as the Nine Arches) is a railway viaduct in Newton-le-Willows in North West England.
 The majority of the viaduct is located within the borough of St Helens, Merseyside, with approximately a third to west of Sankey Brook being located within the borough of Warrington, Cheshire.
 It is a designated Grade I listed building and has been described as being "the earliest major railway viaduct in the world".

 In 1826, the Liverpool and Manchester Railway Company (L&MR) was authorised to construct the world's first intercity railway.
 One obstacle on the selected 31 mi route between Liverpool and Manchester was the Sankey Valley.
 The company's principal engineer, George Stephenson, designed the Sankey Viaduct for the double-track railway to traverse the valley and Sankey Canal with sufficient clearance for the masts and sails of the Mersey flats that used the canal.

 The viaduct was built between 1828 and 1830, although work on the structure did not finish until the middle of 1833.
 On 15 September 1830, the viaduct was opened along with the Liverpool & Manchester railway.
-During 2015, Network Rail installed overhead line equipment as part of a wider electrification programme.
+In 2015, Network Rail installed overhead line equipment as part of a wider electrification programme.